MttArmstrong/CI-CD/_episodes/07-ci-for-python-package-matrix.md

 This gets a little complicated, but there are a few flags we need to set.

-For the matrix case, Github Actions fails the entire workflow and stops all the running jobs if any of the jobs in the matrix fails.
-This can be prevented by using `fail-fast: false` key:value.

 GitHub Actions will cancel all in-progress and queued jobs in the matrix if any job in the matrix fails.

-To disable this, we need to disable `fail-fast` on the matrix strategy.
+To disable this, we need to disable `fail-fast` in the matrix strategy.
 ~~~
 strategy:
   fail-fast: false